 Location: Underway to Panama

-Today was also a very monumental day because we had the privelege of taking our first deck showers!!!
-For those less framilar with Seamester style deck showers, a hose gets hooked up to the backup firepump and then tied up on a shroud.
+Today was also a very monumental day because we had the privilege of taking our first deck showers!!!
+For those less framilar with Seamester style deck showers, a hose gets hooked up to the backup fire pump and then tied up on a shroud.
 To put it even more simply: we showered using a firehose.
-I will forever laugh at the image of us bracing ourselves, not for the rocking and rolling of the boat, but for the pressurewasher of a shower we had to withstand.
-“Well that was an experience” was the most used phrase for the hours following this endeavor.
+I will forever laugh at the image of us bracing ourselves, not for the rocking and rolling of the boat, but for the pressure washer of a shower we had to withstand.
+“Well, that was an experience” was the most used phrase for the hours following this endeavor.

-Dinner was absolutely delicious pulled chicken tacos, made by the lovely Marina, which were complely devoured down to the last black bean and drop of mango salsa.
-We had the privelege of eating dinner wihout a speck of land in sight and heading into one of the most beautiful sunsets of the trip.
+Dinner was absolutely delicious pulled chicken tacos, made by the lovely Marina, which were completely devoured down to the last black bean and drop of mango salsa.
+We had the privilege of eating dinner without a speck of land in sight and heading into one of the most beautiful sunsets of the trip.
 It was quite the way to start this leg of our journey.

 P.S.
-Last night my phone sarcificed herself to the ocean gods when I was far too excited about eating a jar of peanut butter and oreos on the bowsprit.
+Last night, my phone sacrificed herself to the ocean gods when I was far too excited about eating a jar of peanut butter and Oreos on the bowsprit.
 Mom, Dad, Adelaide, Ella, and Cheezo, I’ll talk to ya when I get home 🙂 Miss you people.
 Tell the goats and doggo I say hello 🙂

 13 08.86′ N

 A rainbow over St. Vincent as we left the harbor

 Una and Bella helping to put away provisions